- An Azure Mobility licence (read more here)

-- A resource group for the virtual machine to recover into
+- A resource group for the virtual machine to migrate into

 - A storage account in the subscription - this is needed for the following purposes:

-- As a target for uploading the recovery agent and for configuration into Azure.
-The resulting blob is then converted into a Managed Disk, which is used for starting the recovery.
+- As a target for uploading the migration agent and for configuration into Azure.
+The resulting blob is then converted into a Managed Disk, which is used for starting the migration.

 - As temporary storage for the the WinPE bootstrapper image.
 This is because we need to copy the image into the correct Azure region before we can convert it into a Managed Disk.